HerrNamenlos123/bytereverse/README.md

 cmake --build .
 ```

+## Installing

+This application will install itself as soon as you start it.
+Just double-click the executable and see what happens.
+It does not use administrative rights, so you can install it on any computer you like.
+It is not a full-fledged installer as it wouldn't be necessary, so you won't have luck trying to uninstall it.

+In the rare case that you would want to uninstall it, you must do it manually by navigating to `%LOCALAPPDATA%/ArduinoByteReverser` and `%APPDATA%/ArduinoByteReverser` and deleting both folders.
+That's it.

 ## Why do we need this?

 Intel Quartus generates an output file `MKRVIDOR4000.ttf` or similar, that we need to upload to the Arduino's FPGA, but it is not in the right format yet, it is bit-reversed.